 Bugs & Butterflies UK

-The caterpillars are green and mimic bird droppings in their early stages for camouflage, eventually transitioning into more vibrant hues as they mature.
+The caterpillars mimic bird droppings in their early stages for camouflage, eventually transitioning into more vibrant green hues as they mature.
 They feed on host plants including members of the Rutaceae family such as citrus trees.
+Adult butterflies are avid nectar feeders, often seen fluttering around flowers in search of sustenance.
+While not endangered, Papilio nephelus faces threats from habitat destruction.
+Pupae are excellently camouflaged, resembling the bark or dead leaves of their host plants.

 Difficulty - Easy (2/10)